 Satisfaction & Quality

-Our mission is to provide our community with compassionate, quality health care.
+At Star Valley Medical Center, our mission is to provide our community with compassionate, quality health care.
 What does that mean?
-It means that we serve our community with excellence in the provision of patient care, and that our quality can be measured against state and national benchmarks.
+It means that we serve our community with excellent patient care, a personal touch, and quality that is proven when measured against state and national benchmarks.
 We want you to know you can trust us to provide care that meets and exceeds the clinically appropriate standard, in a manner that is warm, friendly, and caring.
 While no hospital is perfect, we strive for perfection in all we do.

-Over the last decade health care has become more transparent.
 In years past, healthcare consumers had no way of knowing if the hospital they used met the quality standards.
-Today, it is fairly easy to research how your community hospital or almost any other hospital in the country is doing relative to national standards.
+However, over the last decade health care has become more transparent.
+Today it is fairly easy to research how your community hospital is doing relative to national standards.

-Star Valley Medical Center is diligently working to improve our quality patient care.
-Below are some of the action we take to provide compassionate, quality health care:
+Star Valley Medical Center works diligently to provide quality patient care.
+Below are some of the actions we take to support our mission.

 - We review our quality measurement data on a consistent basis and report to a hospital-based quality and compliance committee.